mmurdoch/datasift/Readme.md

 # Summarize Character Mentions

-* Run `python sift.py`
+Run `python sift.py`

 This will read all interactions from the `interactions` directory, summarize them and print the results.

 # Run Unit Tests
-1. Run `python marvelous-test.py` to execute the unit tests
+Run `python marvelous-test.py` to execute the unit tests

-# Driving Question
-Marvel wants to serve its customers better.
-To achieve this they want to understand which of their characters are most popular.

-# Notes
+# DataSift Configuration Notes
 ## Feeds
 * Tumblr